 Mrs J Fell

-Exam board: GCSE AQA History B, Modern World History
+Exam board: GCSE AQA History

 Please see the department's Sharepoint area for extensive revision resources including podcasts, revision notes and past papers.

-Exam board: AQA history (HIS3K and HIS4).
+Exam board: AQA history (7041/1G and 7041/2R)

-The Times newspaper rates history as a key facilitating subject for entrance to the top university courses and the department is rightly proud of the achievements of the history students, many of whom go on to study the discipline or related disciplines at the top universities in the country.
+The Times newspaper rates History as a key facilitating subject for entrance to the top university courses and the department is rightly proud of the achievements of the History students, many of whom go on to study the discipline or related disciplines at the top universities in the country.